 The Black List: 2018 Hollywood’s Best Un-produced Screenplays

 The 2017 Black List screenplays are out.
-For those of you that don’t know, The Black List is an list of Hollywood’s most liked and unproduced screenplays.
+For those of you that don’t know, The Black List is a list of Hollywood’s most liked and unproduced screenplays.
 To make it on the list is an honor and can launch as screenwriter’s career.
-This years list has an unprecedented amount of screenplay by and about women.
+This year’s list has an unprecedented amount of screenplay by and about women.
 This year’s crop of scripts looks amazing.
 Congratulations to all these amazing screenwriters.

 What is The Blacklist?

 Are you a good screenwriter?
 Do you have a script tailor-made for the next box office hit but can’t seem to get it noticed by a super agent or a major production outfit?
 Your Knight in shining armor could just be Leonard Franklin, the founder of The Black List.

 The Black List has made a name for itself as the savior of the best, unproduced movie scripts in Hollywood.
 This is not just an exaggeration.
 The stats bear that out.

 Since the inception of the list in 2005, over 300 scripts from the list have been produced into feature films.
 With the top-notched screenwriting, it is no surprise accolades for the movies include almost 300 Academy Awards nominations.

 From those nominations have come 48 awards in categories such as Best Picture for movies like The King’s Speech, Argo, Slumdog Millionaire, and Spotlight.

 Also, movies made from The Black List have dominated the screenwriting top prize, winning half of the last twenty Oscars in the screenwriting category.